canjs/canjs/component/leakscope.md

 @option {Boolean}  `false` limits reading to:

-- the component's viewModel from the the component's template, and
+- the component's viewModel from the component's template, and
 - the outer scope values from the user content.

 `true` adds the ability to read: